jacobcwright/jacobcwright/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Junior/Senior in Computer Science at Brigham Young University.
-- 💼 &nbsp; Working as a Software Engineer at GUIDEcx. (https://guidecx.com/)
 - 🏗 &nbsp; Participating in Sandbox 02, a tech startup incubator program. (https://creators.byu.edu/)
 - 🌎 &nbsp; Trying to support and contribute to open source projects as much as possible.